Utkarsh1504/DSA-Java/lessons/num-three.md

 The traveling salesman problem consists of a salesman and a set of cities.
 The salesman has to visit each one of the cities starting from a certain one and returning to the same city.
 The challenge of the problem is that the traveling salesman wants to minimize the total length of the trip

-In this article, we are going to discuss some more concepts under *Number Theory*.
+Okay so let's move to some more advanced concepts:

 ## 1. Bit Masking + Dynamic Programming